 - Cacao paste comes from cacao nibs that have been slowly heated to preserve the nutrients and are melted into a bark known that is a less-processed form of dark chocolate bars.
 Cacao paste can be used to make raw vegan desserts or you can just eat it as an indulgent snack by itself!

-- Though cocoa may seem inferior to raw cacao, it’s actually very good for you (and less expensive) if you choose a variety without added sugars and milk fats or oils.
+- Though cocoa may seem inferior to raw cacao, it’s actually very good for you.
+It’s also less expensive.

 - Cocoa powder is produced similarly to cacao except cocoa undergoes a higher temperature of heat during processing.
-Surprisingly, it still retains a large amount of antioxidants in the process and is still excellent for your heart, skin, blood pressure, and even your stress levels.
+Surprisingly, it still retains a large number of antioxidants in the process.
+It’s excellent for your heart, skin, blood pressure, and even your stress levels.

-- If you buy cocoa powder, be sure you buy plain cocoa powder, not cocoa mixes which often contain sugar.
+- If you buy cocoa powder, be sure you buy plain cocoa powder.
+Cocoa mixes often contain more sugar.
 Look for either regular cocoa powder or Dutch-processed (a.k.a. dark) cocoa powder.

-- Dutch-processed cocoa powder (dark cocoa) is cocoa powder that has been processed with an alkalized solution, making it less acidic and much richer in taste.
-Regular cocoa powder retains a more acidic nature and bitter taste, and is used in baking recipes with baking soda where Dutch-processed cocoa powder is not since it has already been alkalized.
+- Dutch-processed cocoa powder (dark cocoa) is cocoa powder that has been processed with an alkalized solution.
+Which makes it less acidic and much richer in taste.
+Regular cocoa powder retains a more acidic nature and bitter taste and is used in baking recipes with baking soda where Dutch-processed cocoa powder is not since it has already been alkalized.

 - Cocoa powder is a rich source of fiber, has little fat, and has a bit of protein in it as well.

 You can use cocoa powder and cacao powder interchangeably in baking recipes, smoothies, oatmeal, cookies, homemade raw treats, or even stir them into your coffee for a homemade mocha.
-Both cacao and cocoa are highly nutritious for you and are sure to satisfy your chocolate cravings around the clock.
-If you want more nutrients, I would suggest you choose cacao, but if you want fewer calories and decent source of antioxidants, then definitely go with cocoa powder.
+Both cacao and cocoa are highly nutritious for you and are sure to satisfy your chocolate cravings.
+If you want more nutrients, I would suggest you choose cacao.
+If you want fewer calories and a decent source of antioxidants, then definitely go with cocoa powder.